 Within Asia, Sanpower Group is the dominant investment force.
 Headquartered in Nanjing, it is one of the largest private conglomerates in China, with investments across healthcare, retail and financial services.
 It has preserved over 900,000 cord blood samples in mainland China, and it has over 1.2 million units preserved when its Cordlife reserves within Southeast Asian countries are included.
 This positions Sanpower Group and its subsidiary Nanjing Cenbest as the largest cord blood banking operator within China and Southeast Asia.

 Similar market consolidation and operational efficiency has been pursued within Europe, where the number of cord blood banks has dropped by more than one-third over the past decade, from approximately 150 to less than 100.
 The industry leaders in the European market include FamiCord Group, who has executed over a dozen M&A transactions in recent years, and Vita34, who has executed a half dozen.
 Stemlab, the largest cord blood bank in Portugal, also executed three acquisition deals prior to being acquired by FamiCord in August 2018 for $16.5 million.
-FamiCord is now the leading stem cell bank in Europe and one of the largest worldwide.
+FamiCord is now the leading stem cell bank in Europe, controlling over 550,000 stem cell units.
 FamiCord is controlled by Enterprise Investors.

 For many years, CryoSave AG was a large cord blood banking operator who controlled several centralized processing facilities in Europe, India, and South Africa.
 It also operated numerous regional facilities through licensing agreements.
 But, in mid-2019, it entered the bankruptcy process and filed for liquidation.
 The brand name “CryoSave” and its client database (i.e., its storage contracts and sales database) were acquired by the company, CSG-BIO.
 Today, Cryo-Save’s umbilical cord blood units are stored by the Polish cord blood bank PBKM, part of the FamiCord network.